-In only nine months, my family built a 3500 square foot house.
+In only nine months, my family built a 3500 square foot house with YouTube videos and Google as our guide.
 Not only did we have a safe place to live, we became closer and stronger in every possible way.
 For the first time in my life, I was able to be fearless and confident all the way through.

-I immersed myself back into the world of politics and by 19 I had worked with President Clinton, over 14 United States Congressmen, and politicians at literally every level of local and state government.
+After building the house, I immersed myself back into the world of politics and by 19 I had interned and worked with President Clinton, over 14 United States Congressmen, and politicians at literally every level of local and state government.